ehsong/ehsong.github.io/_pages/research.md

 * Intellectual and Public Discourse on Civil Society in China Under Xi (2013-) (with Runya Qiaoan)
   * Data collection in progress.
-  * Funded by Institute for Asian Studies, German Institute for Global and Area Studies
+  * Partially funded by Institute for Asian Studies, German Institute for Global and Area Studies (GIGA)

 ## China and the International Order